Small baby being held by mother at pediatrician's office.

 Many conditions contribute to stress, including poverty, inadequate housing, and lack of adequate nutrition, all of which are more likely to impact families with low incomes, families of color, and immigrants.
 We recognize that the social determinants of health are a result of inequities in the distribution of power and resources, rooted in a history of racist local, state, and federal policies.
 By utilizing community health models, accelerating access to justice, and advocating for systems change—all based on families’ needs—DULCE strives to create a more equitable distribution of power and resources and address inequitable systems that preclude families from living healthy lives.

-DULCE is currently located in 13 sites across three states, with partners across the health, legal, and early childhood sectors and plans to continue national expansion.
+DULCE is currently located in 16 pediatric clinics across seven states, with partners across the health, legal, and early childhood sectors and plans to continue national expansion to connect more families to the support they need for their children to get a healthy start.
 If you are interested in learning more about DULCE, please click the tabs below or contact our experts.

 DULCE employs a strength-based approach to help parents navigate the challenges of caring for babies, raising healthy children, and advocating for what they need.
 We are transforming the way families experience the health care system, starting with their baby’s first routine medical visit.
 Families develop a relationship with a DULCE Family Specialist, who helps them navigate supports and creates the conditions for healthy development.
 By prioritizing parent-identified needs, connecting them to support, and building trusting relationships, parents get the support they need to raise healthy children and advocate for their well-being.